Largest City - Anchorage

 While there are more than a handful of colleges and universities in Alaska, U.S. accredited universities in this region include the University of Alaska- Anchorage, University of Alaska- Fairbanks, University of Alaska- Southeast, and Alaska Pacific University.
 International students with their heart set on personal growth through adventure into the wilderness should not let financial considerations or insecurities about adapting to more extreme geographical environments discourage them from researching options to study in Alaska.
-To get a better sense of some of what it’s really like for international students in Alaska, check out these online resources on traveling to Alaska, relocating to Alaska, and getting to know Alaska.
+To get a better sense of some of what it’s really like for international students in Alaska, check out this online resource on getting to know Alaska.
 For excellent resources to assist in making a smooth and cost-effective transition to live and study in Alaska, international students should also research Craigslist roomshare ads for Alaska and frequently asked questions students and others have had when planning their initial move to Alaska.

 For more information and to search schools to study in Alaska, and to contact them for free for further information, please visit the Study in the USA School Search.